Do you know the difference between workers' compensation and work injury lawsuits? The Tampa injury lawyers at Robert Sparks Attorneys explain.

 Workers’ compensation is a type of insurance that your employer provides to cover the cost of injuries their employees sustain on the Job.
 Workers’ comp protects employers from lawsuits while simultaneously protecting employees from the financial hardship of having to front medical bills and give up pay for time taken off work to recover.
 If you accept workers’ compensation benefits, you do not have the legal right to file a lawsuit for the same incident against your employer.

 Injuries that happen on the Job aren’t always resolved through workers’ compensation claims.
 People injured at the workplace may be able to file lawsuits – called third-party liability claims – against a defendant other than their employer.
 For example, an employee might work for a construction company, but is contracted by a corporation that failed to provide a safe working environment.
 Or an employee might have been injured by a defective product at the workplace, and consequently could file a claim against the product manufacturer.

-Givens Givens Sparks is a team of skilled personal injury lawyers and former insurance defense attorneys.
+Robert Sparks Attorneys is a team of skilled personal injury lawyers and former insurance defense attorneys.
 We have worked with some of the largest insurance companies and corporations.
 We know how to handle work injury claims to pursue successful results for our clients.
 If you were injured at the workplace and would like to discuss your legal rights and options, contact us today for a free case review.